edilsonbim/studies/README.md

-# studies
+# Studies
- exercises done as a basis for learning
+ Exercises done as a basis for learning.

+I used Python, HTML and css.